CTCycle/FAIRS-roulette-agent/README.md

-# FAIRS-forecasting
+# FAIRS: Fabulous Automated Intelligent Roulette Series

-## Project description
+## Project Overview
-This script has been developed to allow roulette timeseries forecasting using a series of custom Neural Network (NN) models.
+FAIRS is a project revolving around the forecasting of online roulette extractions, based on two different Neural Network (NN) models.
 Different approaches have been envisaged to accurately predict the probability of a number being extracted next, by relying on either the specific number or the categorical classification (black, red and green).

 ## FAIRS Deep Learning models
 FAIRS relies on two different Deep Learning (DL) models with transformer encoder architecture for timeseries forecasting.
 The rationale behind the different models is to use the transformer encoder coupled with a feed forward convolutional network, to learn both long-term past dependencies and local patters in the extractionm sequence.
 Positional embedding is used to provide information about each extraction position in the timeseries, as due to the lack of recurrent architecture the model needs to know in advance the position of each timestep in the input sequences.
 The model output is the probability distribution of the next element, which is calculated using softmax activation.
 The two models are referred to as ColorCode Model (CCM) and NumberMatrix Model (NMM).